 Materials will always be identified by a Unique Reference Number/Code

-AEL’s stock control systems will allow us to identify exactly how much stock we have on site at any one time.
+HBR’s stock control systems will allow us to identify exactly how much stock we have on site at any one time.

 After processing through the site is completed the battery waste will have been sorted and either whole batteries, battery components or battery derived products will be available for dispatch.